maxbailly/minuteurs/README.md

 # License

 Licensed under the terms of MIT license.
-See [LICENSE-MIT](LICENSE-MIT) for details.
+See [LICENSE](LICENSE) for details.